 However, before we get to our Lisbon itinerary and the best things to do in Lisbon in 3 days we just wanted to remind you to purchase travel insurance.
 You never know what will happen and trust us, you don’t wanna get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads.

 With that out of the way, let’s get to this itinerary already and start looking at the best places to visit in Lisbon.
 That’s why you are here after all :D

 Upon arriving in Lisbon, the best place to start exploring is with the city’s core and the highlights around Baixa, Rossio and Alfama.